kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/coding-milestone-invite-q1.md

 Dear Contributors,

 We are excited to invite you to join the first [KCP-Edge opensource community](https://github.com/kcp-dev/edge-mc) coding sprint.
 We will be focus on several key projects that are critical to the development of state-based edge solutions.
-Our collective work will be showcased to the opensource community on Thursday, March 30th.
+Our collective work will be showcased to the opensource community on Thursday, April 27th.

 This coding sprint will provide a great opportunity for you to showcase your skills, learn new techniques, and collaborate with other experienced engineers in the KCP-Edge community.
 We believe that your contributions will be invaluable in helping us achieve our goals and making a lasting impact in the field of state-based edge technology.